DataResponsibly/we-are-ai/modules/decisions decisions decisions/_posts/2000-03-02-exploring-bias.md

 <br>

 #### Group Discussion (10 min)
-Once you’ve completed the video, gather the group or split into breakout sessions to discuss some of the real-world scenarios shared in the video.
+Once you’ve completed the video, gather the group or split into breakout sessions to discuss this real-world scenario shared in the video.

 **Gender Disparity in Amazon Recruiting**